Cathedral and city views, Spanish drinks and bites, and a relaxed rooftop vibe.

 - Indoor seating with air conditioning and large windows

-The layout is flexible and accommodating, with enough variety to suit couples, families, and larger groups.
-If the sun gets too intense or the weather turns, the stylish indoor area provides a comfortable alternative without sacrificing the experience.
+The layout is flexible, with enough variety to suit couples, families, and larger groups.
+If the sun gets too intense or the weather turns, the indoor area is a comfortable fallback without sacrificing the view.

 How to Make a Reservation